Deutsche Bank Logo

 Did Deutsche Bank change its logo?

-Yes, the brand introduced its current logo in 1974 and has remained the same.
+Yes, the brand introduced its current logo in 1974 and has kept it unchanged.
 The logo turned 50 this month and remains attractive with its clean, minimalist design.
 It was a big change from the previous logo when it first appeared.

 Its simplicity and modern look made it stand out and become easily recognizable.
 Over the years, this design has represented the brand’s identity, so there has been no need to change it.
 The logo’s lasting nature reflects the brand’s stability and consistent presence in the financial world.